-What Causes An Underbite?
+What Causes an Underbite?

-Underbites are commonly hereditary and are typically caused by an underdeveloped upper jaw and larger lower jaw.
+Underbites are commonly hereditary and are typically caused by an underdeveloped upper jaw and a larger lower jaw.
 Overcrowding and jaw deformities can also cause an underbite.
 Early intervention and phased treatment for underbites are highly recommended for optimal results.

 There are also many habits a child could acquire that could lead to an underbite.
 While not all thumb sucking will damage teeth, persistent and vigorous thumb sucking can affect the lower jaw causing an underbite.